Contractions of subcurves of families of log curves: Abstract

 \section{Abstract}

 Let $C$ be a nodal curve, and let $E$ be a union of semistable subcurves of $C$.
 We consider the problem of contracting the connected components of $E$ to singularities in a way that preserves the genus of $C$ and makes sense in families, so that this contraction may induce maps between moduli spaces of curves.

-In order to do this, we introduce the notion of mesa curve, a nodal curve with a logarithmic structure and a nice subcurve.
-We then show that such a contraction exists for families of mesa curves.
+In order to do this, we introduce the notion of mesa curve, a nodal curve $C$ with a logarithmic structure and a piecewise linear function $\ol{\lambda}$ on the tropicalization of $C$.
+This piecewise linear function determines a subcurve $E$.
+We then construct a contraction of $E$ inside of $C$ for families of mesa curves.
 Resulting singularities include the elliptic Gorenstein singularities.